sl-lang/sll/docs/sll.md

 sll -V
 ```

-### POSIX
+### Linux

-To check the version of Sll on POSIX systems, type the following expression into a Terminal:
+To check the version of Sll on Linux, type the following expression into a Terminal:

 ```bash
 sll -V